 ICT use in teaching favorably affects the Degree students' level of satisfaction and the development of their professional skills.
 We must, however, pay special attention to this point as the restructuring of the educational and training systems may not be enough.
-Especially so when the ICT development programs in university training are only centered on technological aspects (Gromaz, Rodríguez and 2008), thus abandoning the true methodological character that the teaching-learning process should signify.
-In this sense, an efficient ICT use by the professors depends on, amongst other factors, the talents and skills that they devlop (Martín-Sobrado, Ceinos and Fernández, 2010).
+Especially so when the ICT development programs in university training are only centered on technological aspects (Gromaz et al., 2008), thus abandoning the true methodological character that the teaching-learning process should signify.

-Due to all this, with regards to the university institutions and from the perspective of the teaching staff, it seems necessary to develop: 1) institutional policies to promote and deploy technological infrastructures and ICT access; 2) spaces for personal and cooperative work, bearing in mind the communication tools available via ICT-mails/ emails/ notice boards and messages, forums and chat groups, videoconferences, and so on; 3) systems of and intra-institutional information dissemination; 4) training models paying attention to the indicators diagnosed, taking into account the most deficient projects, areas and variables; and 5) stimulating change processes oriented at reducing the digital gap in the teaching sectors that are least adapted to ICT use, as well as processes associated with the use of technologies to improve teaching in all its dimensions.
+Due to all this, with regards to the university institutions and from the perspective of the teaching staff, it seems necessary to develop: 1) institutional policies to promote and deploy technological infrastructures and ICT access; 2) spaces for personal and cooperative work, bearing in mind the communication tools available via ICT-mails/ emails/ notice boards and messages, forums and chat groups, videoconferences, and so on; 3) systems of inter and intra-institutional information dissemination; 4) training models paying attention to the indicators diagnosed, taking into account the most deficient projects, areas and variables; and 5) stimulating change processes oriented at reducing the digital gap in the teaching sectors that are least adapted to ICT use, as well as processes associated with the use of technologies to improve teaching in all its dimensions.